neulab/AfricanVoices/code/alignment/README.md

 After this step, your audio files should be in wav folder inside cmu_wilderness.

 ## Alignment
-1. Check that your directory has the following structure:
+1. Check that your directory has the following required structure:
 ```
    cmu_wilderness/
     align.sh
+    bin/do_found
+    build
+        ...
     download/
         flist
     wav/